AdamOss88/Raw-to-Rawr-SLURM/README.md

 # Raw-to-Rawr-server

 This pipeline can be used for processing of pair-end Illumina raw amplicon data on Linux servers.
 Can be used for 16S and ITS data and potentially other amplicons.
+A version for computing clusters using SLURM (ALICE, PICASSO etc.) will be available soon.

 The pipeline can be downloaded to the server using command:
 ```bash